 - Examine Agile methods, including: Scrum, Extreme Programming, Lean Software Development, Kanban

 - Draw best practices from the various methodologies that will contribute to your team success

 - Talk the talk: learning the Agile terminology, roles and forums with their context

-- Walk, but not run; walk through the processes that support Agile principles to enable the delivery of great products
+- Walk through the processes that support Agile principles to enable the delivery of great products

-- Begin to map the transition of your existing or enterprise-level processes, artifacts and forums to Agile
+- Begin to map the transition of your existing team or enterprise-level processes to Agile

 - Discover the power of Agile teams through communication, collaboration and cadence

 - Uncover the pitfalls that teams will encounter in an Agile transition and understand how to overcome those challenges